metrorailings/OwlBlog/content/posts/2022 -week-3-insights.md

 ## Bengals @ Jets

 Jets didn't play enough deep coverage against the Bengals.
 Perhaps more than their lack of a pass rush, this is what doomed them.
 Keeping only a single safety in the defensive backfield played right into the Bengals hands - Joe Burrow was able to nail the deep passes that are the heartbeat of Cincinnati's offense.

+Sauce Gardner might be the real thing, given the way he limited Ja'Marr Chase.